Tipi-Hack/tipi-hack.github.io/_drafts/2023-01-22-insomnihack-teaser-autopsy.md

 inscorp.com\adm-drp:des-cbc-md5:70ad4cdf7326dc62
 [*] Cleaning up...
 ```
-Now we have secrets from the domain, but can we use it to decrypt DCE/RCP communication?
+Now we have secrets from the domain, but can we use them to decrypt DCE/RPC communications?

-### The DCE/RDP decryption problem
+### The DCE/RPC decryption problem

-One of our member, [@cnotin](https://twitter.com/cnotin/), recently wrote a blog post about [decrypting Kerberos/NTLM “encrypted stub data” in Wireshark](https://medium.com/tenable-techblog/decrypt-encrypted-stub-data-in-wireshark-deb132c076e7) (He also made a Workshop at Sharkfest 22 about it, [it's on Youtube](https://www.youtube.com/watch?v=5O1tKxEa1iY))in which he explains how to decrypt Kerberos communication using a keytab, but here we have NTLMSSP communication.
-He explains that it should be possible, as per the [Wireshark documentation](https://wiki.wireshark.org/NTLMSSP.md):
+One of our teammates, [@cnotin](https://twitter.com/cnotin/), recently wrote a blog post about [decrypting Kerberos/NTLM “encrypted stub data” in Wireshark](https://medium.com/tenable-techblog/decrypt-encrypted-stub-data-in-wireshark-deb132c076e7) (He also presented a workshop at Sharkfest 22 about it, [it's on Youtube](https://www.youtube.com/watch?v=5O1tKxEa1iY)), in which he explains how to decrypt Kerberos-encrypted communications using a keytab file, but here we have NTLMSSP-encrypted communication.
+He explains that it should be possible, as per the [Wireshark NTLMSSP documentation](https://wiki.wireshark.org/NTLMSSP.md):
 > The "NT Password" setting can contain a password used to decrypt NTLM exchanges: both the NTLM challenge/response and further protocol payloads (like DCE/RPC that may be encrypted with keys derived from the NTLM authentication.
 > Just input the user's password in the field.
 According to the source-code, only ASCII passwords are supported (due to the simple method for Unicode encoding).
 It doesn't seem to support NTLM hashes so make sure to use the cleartext password.

-Here come the problem, a clear text ASCII password is needed, but all we have is a NTLM hash.
-W tried to crack the hash without success, was it even possible?
-By taking a look at the [wireshark code related to NTLMSSP decrypting](https://gitlab.com/wireshark/wireshark/-/blob/master/epan/dissectors/packet-ntlmssp.c#L512), we realize that the hash is calculated by Wireshark itself before decoding the communication.
-A dirty solution that worked was to recompile Wireshark by adding the collowing code line 518 and recompile Wireshark:
+Here comes the problem: a clear-text ASCII password is needed, but all we have is an NTLM hash.
+We tried to crack the hash without success, was it even possible?
+By taking a look at the [wireshark code related to NTLMSSP decrypting](https://gitlab.com/wireshark/wireshark/-/blob/b71d87ed273fbadb92842d90ede49981ae1213e1/epan/dissectors/packet-ntlmssp.c#L512), we realize that the hash is calculated by Wireshark itself before decoding the communication.
+A dirty solution that worked, was to recompile Wireshark by adding the following code, on line 518, and recompile it:
 ```c
 // Copy our hash directly in the variable memcpy(nt_password_hash, "\x5c\x4d\xbe\x6a\x8a\x44\x44\x6f\x8d\x28\x99\xff\x08\xea\x14\xf2", NTLMSSP_KEY_LEN);
 ```

 But could it be done properly?
 The answer is yes!
-When loading decryption key (aka NTLM hash), Wireshark is also looking at Kerberos keytab using `read_keytab_file_from_preferences()` and then iterate over each keytab to load the `keyvalue`.
-Why? because if the Kerberos encryption type is 23 (rc4-hmac), then the NTLM hash is stored within the keytab.
-If our reading of the code is correct, it is possible to decrypt the DCE/RPC communication using a keytab, let's give it a try.
+When loading decryption key (aka NTLM hash), Wireshark is also looking at the Kerberos keytab file, eventually provided, using `read_keytab_file_from_preferences()`, and then iterates over each key to load its `keyvalue`.
+Why?
+Because, if the Kerberos encryption type is 23 (rc4-hmac), then the HT hash is directly equal to the RC4 encryption key, stored within the keytab.
+If our reading of the code is correct, it is possible to decrypt the DCE/RPC communication using a keytab: let's give it a try!

 The first step is to forge a keytab using the previously retrieved hash.
 On Linux, `ktutil` can be used:
 ```